P.O.D.: SoCal Sessions, Circles, and Wuv Bernardo's hiatus (2014–2024)

+Veritas and upcoming 12th studio album (2024–present)

 P.O.D. released Veritas, their first studio album in six years and the first album without Bernardo, on May 3, 2024.
 In an interview with United Rock Nations, Sandoval stated that Bernardo is "not out of the band", but rather is taking personal space due to tension in the band and "will always be the drummer of P.O.D."; Bernardo confirmed in an interview that he has taken a hiatus, stating that "Nothing is on bad terms, it's more we're having space right now.
 Being on tour for thirty years starts to take a toll on anybody in different ways...For me it was obvious that it was that time for me to take a break from the traveling and doing the whole circus over and over again.
 I don't think I was built to do it any longer at the time...Love the guys, always gonna love the band.
 I started the band in my garage.
 It's a part of my life, it's a part of my family, it's a part of all the love that I got.
 I'm always gonna be center, right there with the guys, knowing what's going on and everything like that.
 Whenever God wants me to come back, then that's what's up for me.
 That's where I'm at right now."

 In February 2024, the band announced the I Got That Tour supporting Veritass release, which ran from April 26 to June 2 and was headlined by Bad Wolves, Norma Jean and Blind Channel.